Need a new mountain biking backpack? Great because that’s exactly what I’ll be telling you about in this review!

-It has a sternum strap, a hipbelt, adjustable shoulder straps and an emergency whistle.
+It has a sternum strap, a hipbelt, adjustable shoulder straps, and an emergency whistle.
 On top of that, one of the shoulder straps has a rotating water hose clip, which I’m in love with.
-This means that you don’t actually have to detach the hose from the shoulder strap when you want to take a sip - just rotate it until you find the most comfortable position and drink away.
+This means that you don’t actually have to detach the hose from the shoulder strap when you want to take a sip – just rotate it until you find the most comfortable position and drink away.

 Another thing I like about this pack is that there’s also space for tools and gear inside the actual bag.
 With multiple zippered pockets, you will be able to carry so much more than just the hydration reservoir, making this an excellent option for people who like having a lot of items handy on their rides.

-All three packs come with an Osprey Hydraulics reservoir, but its capacity will depend on the size of the pack.
-The smallest backpack comes with a 1.5-liter reservoir, while the larger two feature a 2.5-liter hydration bladder.
+All three packs come with an Osprey Hydraulics reservoir, but its storage capacity will depend on the size of the pack.
+The smallest backpack comes with a 1.5-liter reservoir, while the larger two feature a 2.5-liter hydration system.
 Keep that in mind while you’re deciding which size fits your riding habits best.

 Obviously, this also means that the smallest of the three packs is only compatible with hydration bladders up to 1.5 liters.
 Nothing bigger is going to fit inside the backpack, so I definitely wouldn’t recommend it to people who are just getting into mountain biking.
 But if you just want something simple and lightweight to take on really quick rides, it might just be the best option for you.

-All Katari and Kitsuma packs feature a zippered slash pocket, a blinker light attachment point and the soft and breathable AirScape backpanel.
+All Katari and Kitsuma packs feature a zippered slash pocket, a blinker light attachment point, and the soft and breathable AirScape back panel.

-Dakine is a reliable brand with high quality products, and the Drafter backpack is an excellent example of that.
+Dakine is a reliable brand with high-quality products, and the Drafter backpack is an excellent example of that.
 Its exterior is made from bluesign approved polyester, meaning that the pack is made with environmentally friendly materials.

 The Drafter features one spacious compartment, with multiple pockets and an organizer panel inside.
-There’s also a hydration bladder sleeve in this compartment, and to be frank I’m not a big fan of that.
+There’s also a hydration bladder sleeve in this compartment, and to be frank, I’m not a big fan of that.
 In case it ever malfunctions (which shouldn’t happen), everything inside that compartment is going to get wet.

 Another downside of the backpack is its weight.
 At 2.3 lbs, it’s the heaviest mountain biking packs featured here.
 Actually, the Drifter is heavier than backpacks that have a much larger capacity than it, which is not that great.